 1. Ensure your Processor is at least 2.5GHz

 When choosing a processor or CPU, you need to look at the base clock, which is labeled with GHz.
 In the current market, quad-core devices are widely available at an affordable price.
 Check the numbers and make sure you aren’t going below 2.5GHz.
 Your PC’s ability to run efficiently without overheating will determine how well it can handle your operations – you certainly do not want to have your system fail during a critical step!
-AMD Athlon 200GE or Intel Core i3 9100 are reliable budget processors.
+AMD Athlon 200GE or Intel Core i3 9100 are reliable budget processors for online poker setup.
 Make your best online poker computer setup with one of these processors.

 2. Get Yourself Enough RAM

+The 16GB of ram is a must for the best online poker computer setup.
 When it comes to RAM, you generally shouldn’t go below 8GB ram for your computer for online poker.
 Having 16GB of RAM is a safe and solid base point so that you can keep multiple tabs open and run multiple applications at the same time without having to worry about your PC slowing down or crashing.
 As long as you get the same generation and frequency, which the packaging always specifies, you can upgrade RAM down the road.
 In order to run many programs and play games, consider either a DDR4 pair of Corsair Vengeances or a DDR3 pair of Kingston HyperX Fury.